 - Our process is humane, dignified and private.

-- We offer a number of medical detoxification options in order to fit each patient’s unique medical needs.
+- Our medial director offers a number of medical detoxification options in order to fit each patient’s unique medical needs.

 - We offer private rooms throughout the stay, giving patients individualized attention.